 Should You Use Yellow No Matter What?If yellow is a natural attention-grabber and generally communicates positivity and cheerfulness, you might think that your business could never go wrong with the color.
 However, it’s not quite that simplistic.
 There are certain businesses for which yellow would not work very well:

 - High-end shopping.
 As yellow is associated with speed and low prices, a yellow logo is great if you’re trying to make a quick sale or encourage an impulse purchase.
 If you sell expensive, high-end products or services, however, definitely steer clear of the color.
 You’re better off going with colors that generally convey a more luxurious and exclusive vibe, like black or violet.

 - Healthcare industry.
 Thanks to the road industry, yellow can easily connote some kind of warning.
 This can trigger worry and frustration, which wouldn’t be a good fit for the healthcare industry, especially considering that mental distress can exacerbate illness!

 - Funeral services.
 Yellow is all about sunshine and happiness; therefore, it might be inappropriate to use yellow as a logo color for funeral services.

 - Gender-focused stores.
-Yellow is known as a neutral hue.
-If you’re having a baby but not sure of the sex, yellow is the color that you paint your spare bedroom, as it works for both genders.
-Therefore, if you’re looking to promote femininity or masculinity specifically, then perhaps yellow is not the right logo color for your brand.
+Yellow serves as a neutral hue.
+If you’re expecting a baby but uncertain about the sex, consider painting your spare bedroom in yellow; it suits both genders.
+Hence, if you aim to specifically promote femininity or masculinity, yellow might not be the suitable logo color for your brand.

 - Long-stay accommodations.
 As yellow is associated with speed, it wouldn’t work well with extended-stay hotels or B&Bs where the idea is that guests want to appreciate every precious moment of their vacation, especially if you hope that they’ll stay longer.